 NOTE: any food to which you have an allergy/intolerance/sensitivity can cause you inflammation.
 The most common are gluten, dairy, eggs, nuts, peanuts, and soy.
 Nightshades and grains may cause issues for some, especially if you have autoimmune disease.
 You can easily determine your food allergies by doing an elimination diet.

 Now, the fun begins!
 You get to stock your pantry and with anti-inflammatory foods.
 You’ve ditched the processed junk.
 Now, focusing on a plant-based diet (meaning half your plate is veggies off all kinds) is a great start; plants contain phytonutrients that have powerful anti-inflammatory properties.
 How much protein you need depends on a number of factors.
-Click here more more info on how to determine your ideal diet.
+Click here for more info on how to determine your ideal diet.

 My top billing goes to the leafy greens.
 Kale, collard greens, swiss chard, kale, dandelion greens, beet greens, salad greens, whatever dark leafy greens you like.
 They’re filled with minerals and antioxidants that combat free radical damage.

 Second place goes to berries.
 Blueberries especially are excellent for brain health and are powerful anti-inflammatories.
 Berries are among the healthiest foods we can eat.
 They fight cancer and combat inflammation.
 Load up on blueberries, blackberries, and raspberries especially.
+Pomegranate is great too.

 The cruciferous veggies (broccoli, cabbage, brussels sprouts, kale, cauliflower, bok choy) detox the body of excess estrogens (important for men too, since we’re exposed to so many environmental xenoestrogens) and are cancer-fighters too.

 Omega 3 fatty acid-rich foods quell inflammation, reduce joint pain, and improve cognition and depression.
 It’s important to get omega 3s so you don’t have an excess of the omega 6 fats, which contribute to inflammation in excess.
 The average western diet includes up to 10 times more omega-6 fatty acids.
 Omega-3 rich foods include wild salmon, sardines, rainbow trout, chia seeds, fermented cod liver oil, walnuts, and spinach.
+You cannot produce omega 3s, so you must obtain them from food.

 Fermented foods provide you with the probiotics needed for a healthy gut.
 And we all know healthy gut bacteria are crucial for keeping inflammation in check.
 Get fermented foods daily.
 Raw kraut or fermented veggies are the best source, followed by fermented beverages (kvass, water kefir, kombucha) and apple cider vinegar.